Corey255A1/WunderVisionBlogHugo/content/posts/2023-11-03-TimeKeeper/index.md

 ## Folder Structure
-I didn't really organize the code in anyway.
+In 2018, I didn't really organize the code in anyway.
 Everything was just in the main project folder.

 ![2018 - Folder Structure](Timekeeper2018_folders.jpg "2018 Folder Structure")